tiwarylab/amino/README.md

 This is the serial, kernel density estimation Python 3 implementation of AMINO.
 You should import this into your own projects when you want to use it on your own system.

-## amino_fast.py

-**This is the version of AMINO that we currently recommend for users.** This is the parallel, kernel density estimation Python 3 implementation of AMINO.
-You should import this into your own projects when you want to use it on your own system.

 ## reproducibility/

 This directory contains the histogram-based Python 3 implementation of AMINO which is used in the original paper.
 This version is no longer recommended but remains available for reproducibility.